 Blakesburg is a tiny city located in the state of Iowa.
 With a population of 269 people and just one neighborhood, Blakesburg is the 423rd largest community in Iowa.
-Blakesburg has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Blakesburg has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-When you are in Blakesburg, you'll notice that it is more blue-collar than most other communities in America.
-39.83% of Blakesburg’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Blakesburg is generally considered to be a blue-collar town.
+39.83% of the Blakesburg workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Blakesburg is a city of sales and office workers, transportation and shipping workers, and service providers.
 There are especially a lot of people living in Blakesburg who work in office and administrative support (17.80%), healthcare suport services (12.71%), and sales jobs (7.63%).

 And if you like science, one thing you'll find is that Blakesburg has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.